 Does Yoga Help Seniors Sleep?

 Numerous studies demonstrate the benefits of yoga on sleep.
 Various studies have shown that yoga can help patients sleep better and benefit people of all ages.
-Yoga provides a variety of health benefits, including better sleep, for children and the elderly.
+Yoga provides multiple health benefits, including better sleep, for children and the elderly.
 Daytime yoga practice can be any type that is comfortable for the user.
-Vinyasa and hot yoga are among the easy exercises for better sleep for seniors.
+Vinyasa and hot yoga are easy exercises for seniors better sleep.
 These two forms of yoga have a high level of activity.
 Several hours before you go to sleep, such exercise can help you sleep better.
-Slower and more restorative yoga such as Hatha yoga and Nidra yoga is more suitable for those practicing yoga closer to bedtime.
+Slower and more restorative yoga such as Hatha and Nidra yoga is more suitable for those practicing yoga closer to bedtime.

 Foods to Help Seniors Fall Sleep

-You may be able to sleep better or be sleepier if you consume certain foods.
-However, it is not just energy and sleepiness that diet affects; it also affects weight, cardiovascular health, and blood sugar levels.
-Therefore, before making any significant dietary changes, it’s best to consult your doctor or dietician.
+You may sleep better or be sleepier if you consume certain foods.
+However, diet affects not just energy and sleepiness; it also affects weight, cardiovascular health, and blood sugar levels.
+Just remember, before making any significant dietary changes, it’s best to consult your doctor or dietician.

 Milk and other dairy products: milk is among the foods to help seniors sleep.
 It contains melatonin, which regulates sleep and wakefulness.